Easy Rustic Apple Galette (Free-Form Apple Pie)

 Notes

-- Make ahead:ย Dough can be made up to 3 days in advance and stored in the refrigerator or frozen for up to 3 months.
+- Make Ahead: Dough can be refrigerated up to 3 days or frozen up to 3 months.

-- Serve: Serve warm or at room temperature with a dollop of vanilla ice cream.
+- Serve: Best warm or at room temperature with ice cream or whipped cream.

-- Storage:ย Galette is best eaten the day it is baked.
-Store leftovers, loosely covered, at room temperature for up to 2 days.
+- Storage: Best eaten the day itโs baked.
+Store leftovers loosely covered at room temperature up to 2 days.

-- Dairy-Free – Use your favorite dairy-free butter alternative.
-Top with dairy-free ice cream, whipped coconut cream, or vegan caramel sauce.
+- Dairy-Free: Substitute dairy-free butter and top with coconut whipped cream or vegan caramel sauce.

 Photography by Raemi Vermiglio